Gemigliptin: History

 The NDA for gemigliptin was submitted to the Korea Food & Drug Administration (KFDA) in July 2011, and it was approved in June 2012.
 By the end of 2012, gemigliptin will be marketed in Korea as Zemiglo which is the fifth new DPP-4 inhibitor diabetes treatment in the world.

 Sanofi-Synthelabo India Private Limited announced the launch of drug for type 2 diabetes patients in India: Zemiglo (gemigliptin) in July 2016.
 Zemiglo is a once daily, oral tablet.
 As per the International Diabetes Federation Diabetes Atlas 2015, India is home to the second largest number of adults living with diabetes worldwide, after China, with 69.1 million patients and expected to rise to 1401 million in 2040.
 India is the largest contributor to South East Asia regional mortality, with 1 million deaths attributable to diabetes.
 These statistics reveal how diabetes is fast gaining the status of a potential epidemic in India and establishes the need for treatment compliance and effective control through diet, exercise and drugs for long-term positive effects in disease management.

 Mechanism of action

 DPP-4 is a serine protease located on the cell surfaces throughout the body.
 In plasma, DPP-4 enzyme rapidly inactivates incretins including GLP-1 and GIP which are produced in the intestine depending on the blood glucose level and contribute to the physiological regulation of glucose homeostatis.
 Active GLP-1 and GIP increase the production and release of insulin by pancreatic beta cells.
-GLP-1 also reduces the secretion of glucacon by pancreatic alpha cells, thereby resulting in a decreased hepatic glucose production.
+GLP-1 also reduces the secretion of glucagon by pancreatic alpha cells, thereby resulting in a decreased hepatic glucose production.
 However these incretins are rapidly cleaved by DPP-4 and their effects last only for a few minutes.
 DPP-4 inhibitors block the cleavage of the gliptins and thus lead to an increased insulin level and a reduced glucagon level in a glucose-dependent way.
 This results in a decrease of fasting and postprandial glycemia, as well as HbA1c levels.